 Managing hot flushes and night sweats

-About 80% of women experience hot flushes (also called hot flashes) and night sweats during menopause.
+About 80% of women experience hot flushes (also called ‘hot flashes’) and night sweats around the time of menopause.

 There are lots of ways to deal with hot flushes.

 MHT is the most effective way to manage hot flushes and night sweats.
-If you can’t use MHT, or don’t want to, there are non-hormonal medications that can help with these symptoms.
-Read more about these management options.
+If you can’t use MHT, or don’t want to, you can try non-hormonal options to help with these symptoms.

 Avoid triggers